-(1) The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.

-(a) "Advisory board" means an independent community school advisory board convened by the office of the superintendent of public instruction for assisting in determining eligibility for awards pursuant to this section.
-To the maximum extent possible, the advisory board shall include representatives from early learning, youth recreational facilities, social service agencies, local school districts, the department of community trade and economic development, and public higher education.

-(b) "Community school" means both a place and a set of partnerships between a public school and one or more of the following, postsecondary institutions, local governments, nonprofit early learning providers, and other nonprofit community resources with an integrated focus on academics, health and social services, youth and community development, and community engagement.

-(ii) Remedial education activities and academic enrichment activities;

-(ix) Programs that provide assistance to students who have been truant, suspended, or expelled;

-(xiv) Adult education, including instruction in English as a second language; and

-(2) With the assistance of the advisory board, the office of superintendent of public instruction shall establish a competitive grant process to solicit proposals that provide one-time planning and development assistance to expand the use of their school facilities by other entities in providing coordinated qualified services.
-School districts that can document that the school is already being utilized at least 20 percent of the time for providing coordinated qualified services may also be eligible for these one-time awards if they can document that the award will result in improved or expanded services.

-(b) Each year, the office of superintendent of public instruction shall establish a ranked prioritized list for community school awards limited to three years.
+- (1) The definitions in this subsection apply throughout this section unless the context clearly requires otherwise. - (a) "Advisory board" means an independent community school advisory board convened by the office of the superintendent of public instruction for assisting in determining eligibility for awards pursuant to this section.
+To the maximum extent possible, the advisory board shall include representatives from early learning, youth recreational facilities, social service agencies, local school districts, and public higher education. - (b) "Community school" means both a place and a set of partnerships between a public school and one or more of the following, postsecondary institutions, local governments, nonprofit early learning providers, and other nonprofit community resources with an integrated focus on academics, health and social services, youth and community development, and community engagement. - (c) "Qualified services" means the following: - (i) Early childhood education; - (ii) Remedial education activities and academic enrichment activities; - (iii) Programs that promote parental involvement and family literacy; - (iv) Youth development programs; - (v) Parent leadership development activities; - (vi) Parenting education activities; - (vii) Child care services; - (viii) Community service opportunities; - (ix) Programs that provide assistance to students who have been truant, suspended, or expelled; - (x) Job training and career counseling services; - (xi) Nutrition services; - (xii) Primary health and dental care; - (xiii) Mental health prevention and treatment services; - (xiv) Adult education, including instruction in English as a second language; and - (xv) Other services as determined by the advisory board. - (2) With the assistance of the advisory board, the office of superintendent of public instruction shall establish a competitive grant process to solicit proposals that provide assistance to school districts to expand the use of their school facilities by other entities in providing coordinated qualified services. - (b) Each year, the office of superintendent of public instruction shall establish a ranked prioritized list for community school awards limited to three years.
 In order to be eligible for inclusion on the list, the public school district must document that the funding will result in expansion in the delivery of eligible services by other entities in their school facilities beyond current levels.
 Additionally, the public school district must document other entities will provide additional nonstate matching funds beyond current levels for the expansion.
 In evaluating and ranking applications in consultation with the advisory board, the office of superintendent of public instruction shall give priority consideration to projects that provide multiple qualified services and that demonstrate usage beyond the traditional school day to include usage before and after school, on weekends, and all year use.
 School districts shall only be eligible for a community school award for a maximum of three consecutive years and then no more than once in a nine year time period.
 The maximum amount of the annual award shall be \$50,000, adjusted based on school district size and the number of schools involved.